steven-exarcos/pass-documentation/developer-documentation/notification-service/ns-new-institution.md

 }
 ```

-## Run Notification Services in Docker or Jar
+## Run Notification Services in Docker or JAR

 The easiest way to get notification up and running is to get the latest NS image from our GitHub Container Registry.